Crete & Santorini

 Itinerary

-Travel to the picturesque coastal village of Mochlos from where we take a short boat trip to its eponymous island.
+Mochlos and Gournia.
+We travel along the stunning northern coastline of the island enjoying magnificent coastal views as we proceed to the picturesque coastal village of Mochlos from where (weather permitting) we take a short boat trip to its eponymous island.
 Dating from the Early Minoan period, its excavated remains and cemetery have revealed a wealth of constructed tombs.
-During a relaxing seaside lunch, you may spy archaeological remnants shimmering beneath the surface of the turquoise waters.
-On to Gournia where we find extensive remains which provide one of the best examples of a Minoan town.
+Here you may spy archaeological remnants shimmering beneath the surface of the waters.
+We then visit the remarkable site of Gournia where extensive remains provide one of the best examples of a Minoan town.
+(B, L, D).

 Recommended Reading List